Lacrymology/states/postgresql/doc/pillar.rst

 postgresql:listen_port
 ~~~~~~~~~~~~~~~~~~~~~~

-The TCP port the server listens on.
+The :ref:`glossary-TCP` port the server listens on.
 Note that the same port number is used for all IP addresses the server listens on.

 Default: :doc:`index` default value (``5432``).